InvadingOctopus/octopuskit/README.md

 # OctopusKit 👾🐙⚙️

-A 2.5D game engine in pure Swift for iOS, macOS and tvOS.
+A 2.5D game engine in 100% Swift for iOS, macOS and tvOS.

 OctopusKit wraps and extends Apple's frameworks:
 • **GameplayKit**'s flexible Entity-Component-System architecture lets you dynamically compose game behavior.